 Decide on what to buy.Decide on what to buy.

-The type of property you invest in will decide whether you’ve bought a golden goose or a lemon.
-For a start, avoid co-ops because they just aren’t appropriate for this scenario.
-They may be on average 30% less expensive than condos, but most co-ops have strict house rules that don’t allow subletting until you’ve lived in the unit for at least two years.
-And even if you do find one that does allow it right off the bat, they can always change the rules at any point.
+The type of property you invest in will decide whether you’ve purchased a golden goose or a lemon.
+For a start, avoid co-ops because they aren’t appropriate for this scenario.
+They may be, on average, 30% less expensive than condos, but most co-ops have strict house rules that don’t allow subletting until you’ve lived in the unit for at least two years.
+And even if you do find one that does let it right off the bat, they can always change the rules at any point.

 Condos present the best choice due to their liberal policies, and you can begin renting them out from day one.
-Still, though, they are more expensive, so you must be ready to more money down when you buy.
+Still, though, they are more expensive, so you must be ready for more money down when you buy them.
 If you’re thinking you’d rather spread your investment around rather than putting all your eggs in one basket, buying multiple studio apartments can also potentially be a smart investment.
-They’re cheaper to pick up and tend to generate higher yields than larger apartments however the flip side is that they have short life cycles than larger units and less emotional value so despite the potential for short-term gains a 2 Bedroom apartment over the longer term will likely outperform in capital appreciation.
+They’re cheaper to pick up and tend to generate higher yields than larger apartments.
+However, the flip side is that they have short life cycles than larger units and less emotional value, so, despite the potential for short-term gains, a 2 Bedroom apartment over the longer term will likely outperform in capital appreciation.

 Also, when looking at properties, pay attention to the competition.
-Avoid areas with a high rental inventory and have buildings that come with a lot of extra amenities or concessions such as an extra free month or two being included with the lease.
+Avoid areas with a high rental inventory and have buildings that come with a lot of extra amenities or concessions, such as an additional free month or two, included with the lease.
 Most of these buildings offering concessions tend to be in new constructions that are focused offer more bells and whistles and have deeper pockets to offer incentives, which highlights the reason to find unique properties with desirable characteristics so that your property stands out such as a townhouse apartment on a lower floor.
 Lastly, don’t overlook auxiliary services around the property.
-If there’s a subway station, a nail salon, grocery store and other services close by that can be a big draw for potential tenants.
+If there’s a subway station, nail salon, grocery store, and other services close by, that can be a big draw for potential tenants.

 Calculate your returnsCalculate your returns